 - contacting your parent or guardian will affect the investigation

 You cannot be interviewed by the police without a solicitor being in the room with you.

 If you've been accused of a serious crime, it may be reported to the Crown Office and Procurator Fiscal Service and the Scottish Children's Reporter Administration.

-Find out more about the age of criminal responsibility and what happens when a young person gets in trouble with the police.
+Find out more about the age of criminal responsibility and what happens if a young person gets in trouble with the police.

 Young people aged 16 or 17